DanGiaime/IGME.220.01/Rules.md

+### Setup
+* Begin by selecting the two base tiles(bright green), and placing them exactly 3 tiles-length apart.
+* Place all world tiles onto the field randomly upside-down, so that the logo is not visible.
+  * Begin by placing the 3 upside-down tiles between the two bases.
+Then, build outwards equally on both sides until all tiles have been placed, and a hexagon shape is achieved.
+The bases should be on the edges of these hexagons.
+* Place all units onto the base tile.
+  * Starting Units
+    * Infantry - 10
+    * Mech - 3
+* Deciding who goes first
+  * Each player rolls a d20.
+The player who rolls the highest goes first.
+The turn order is counterclockwise.

 ### Win Conditions
 * Rout
 * Seize

-### First Turn
-* Each player rolls a d20.
-The player who rolls the highest goes first.
-The turn order is counterclockwise.

 ### Units
 * __Infantry__